wunderwuzzi23/blog/content/posts/2023/ai-injections-threats-context-matters.md

 * During an injection attack **AI can be leveraged to perform operations on past data in the chat to summarize or search for passwords** and so forth
 * Other features the client supports or parsing stacks that might be invoked by the response?

-Here is an example to show how with the word `print /giphy` can be invoked:
+Here is an example to show how `print /giphy` can be invoked:

 ![command invocation](/blog/images/2023/cat.gif)